genlayerlabs/genlayer-project-boilerplate/app/README.md

 - All crypto operations are client-side only (`"use client"`)
 - No SSR for wallet/crypto components
 - TypeScript strict mode enabled
-- Tailwind CSS for styling
+- MUI theme system for consistent styling
 - Next.js App Router architecture
+- Clean project structure with `src/app/` organization

 ## Troubleshooting